lumusitech/backend-nest-testing-teslo-shop-api-example/README.md

 6. **Start the application**: `npm start:dev`

+---

 ## Specific Topics

-In this section, we'll be setting up and working on a real backend Nest.
+In the first section, we'll be setting up and working on a real backend Nest.
 The idea is to have a complete backend with decorators, a database, and Nest-specific functionalities to test all possible cases.

 Specifically, in this section, I want to focus on: